pdimens/harpy/dataformat.md

 So, the `A14` segment would correspond with the barcode from Plate `A`, well `14`.
 A `00` barcode (e.g. `C00`) indicates a missing/invalid barcode segment, which invalidates the entire barcode.

+### Barcode protocol varieties
+If you think haplotagging is as simple as exactly $96^4$ unique barcodes, you would only be half-correct.
+The original haplotagging protocol in Meier *et al.* is good, but the authors (and others) have been working to improve this linked-read technology to improve things like reduce PCR duplicates, improve successful barcode sequencing and error correction, etc. As a result, a few updated variants of the beadtags will appear, each likely with their own way of properly demultiplexing the raw sequences.
+Harpy will aim to incorporate demultiplexing these beadtag variants as they become available.

 ### where the barcodes go
 Chromium 10X linked-reads have a particular format where the barcode is the leading 16 bases of the read.
 However, haplotagging data **does not use that format**, nor do the tools implemented in Harpy work correctly with it.
-Simply put, haplotagging sequences should look like regular FASTQ files of inserts and the barcode is stored in a `BX:Z:` tag in the read header.
+Simply put, haplotagging sequences should look like regular FASTQ files of inserts and the barcode is stored in a `BX:Z:AxxCxxBxxDxx` tag in the read header.
 Again, **do not include the barcode in the sequence**.

 ## Read headers
 Like mentioned immediately above this sentence, the haplotag barcode is expected to be stored